jacbart/ff/docs/src/introduction.md

 # FF - Fast Fuzzy Finder

-A simple, fast fuzzy finder for Rust applications with TUI support.
+A high-performance fuzzy finder. **Fast, not precise** - designed for quick filtering rather than exact matching.

 ## What is FF?

 FF is a lightweight fuzzy finder that can be used both as a library in Rust applications and as a standalone CLI tool.
-It provides an intuitive terminal interface for searching through lists of items.
+It provides fast filtering through lists of items with an intuitive terminal interface.

 ## Features

-- **Fast fuzzy matching** with substring and character sequence matching
+- **Fast fuzzy matching** - Quick filtering, not precise matching
 - **Case-insensitive search** by default
 - **Multi-select support** for selecting multiple items
 - **TUI interface** with keyboard navigation
-- **Cross-platform** support (Linux, macOS, Windows)
+- **Flexible input** - files, stdin, or direct items

 ## Quick Example